AudioKit/AudioKit/README.md

 AudioKit was created by [Aurelius Prochazka](https://github.com/aure) who is your life line if you need help!
 [Matthew Fecher](https://github.com/analogcode), [Jeff Cooper](https://github.com/eljeff), and Aure create [AudioKitPro](http://audiokitpro.com/) apps together, and
 [Stephane Peter](https://github.com/megastep) is Aure's co-admin and manages AudioKit's releases.
+[Taylor Holliday](https://github.com/wtholliday) has been instrument in AudioKit 5.

 But, there are many other important people in our family: